Multi-Epoch Machine Learning 1: Unravelling Nature vs Nurture for Galaxy Formation: Results

-The results of our different models are shown in Table \ref{table:model_performance}.
-A lower MSE score indicates better model performance.
-The values given are the average of 10 different training/test splits.
-The standard error on the mean from the 10 runs is of the order $10^{-5}$ and so is not shown.
-Since we have normalized the output features it is possible to get an idea of how difficult each feature is to predict by directly comparing MSE scores.
-We see that SFR and stellar metallicity are the most difficult to predict, and this is in agreement with previous work \citep[e.g.][]{kamdar_2}.
-However their conclusion came from looking at the scatter when plotting the values rather than by directly comparing MSE values.
-We can see that in all cases the full random forest outperforms the baseline model.
 The improvement in score between the baseline model and the full model gives an indication of how important a subhalo's history is in determining the value of a certain property.
 We expect there to be a larger improvement for properties that are more dependent on the exact growth and merger history of the halo.
 For example the baseline model gives the same MSE score for both stellar mass and gas mass.
 Using the full model gives a much greater improvement to the stellar mass prediction than the gas mass prediction.
 This is to be expected as for most subhalos a significant fraction of their stellar mass was created at high redshifts, whereas the gas found in a subhalo at early times may be used up in star formation or blown out by feedback.
 The MSE is always lower for the full model than for the mass only model.
 This shows how it is important to include other properties of the subhalo at higher redshifts than just its mass history.
 When comparing the results of the mass only model with the baseline model we see that for most baryonic property predictions the mass only model is better.
 However for predictions of the SFR the baseline model is better.
 This is because SFR is the only property we predict that is instantaneous, rather than being built up over time (e.g. stellar mass).
 In this case the machine learning mode finds it preferable to have as much information as possible about the $z=0$ subhalo properties when predicting an instantaneous property.
 These results give the first indication that our models have shown nurture to be more important than nature.
 The full model can be linked to nurture, as it takes into account the evolution of the halo.
 The baseline model can be linked to nature, as it takes information about the halo at a single point in time.
 If nature was more important than nurture in determining a halo's properties, the model would be able to approximate the link between the halo properties at $z=0$, and halo properties at the snapshot that defines the halo properties.
 However, as we see the full model always significantly outperforms the baseline model, then this cannot be the case.